paczkow/paczkow.dev/src/content/blog/beyond-resolutions-how-to-plan-goals-to-finally-achieve-them.md

 - “Do running training X times a week in following days: A / B / C”
 - “Eat at max X kcal every day.
 I add calories to an app before eating.”

-Now you just map your action into tasks and start doing!
-Good luck.
+Now you just map your action into tasks and start doing.

 ### “I want to learn X”